Nuclear Counterarguments 22-Essay Series

 Details: #20 Global Warming – Just Another Liberal Apocalypse Scenario (yawn) is about the natural outcome of the cult of envirotheism – the worship of nature.
 Virtually every religion has an Armageddon story for the end of the world somewhere in the future, but cults are religions-in-a-hurry.
 They need Armageddon to be today.
 Liberalism has produced a long list of apocalypse scenarios (all failures), with the most predominant being global warming (its predominance means it is just a bigger failure than the others).
 Don’t believe me?
-I will prove to you without a doubt that the global mean temperature is no different today than it was in 1990 – using envirotheism’s very own temperature recordings.
+I will prove to you without a doubt that the global median temperature of 1990 was the same as 2012 – using envirotheism’s very own temperature recordings.
 With this essay the apocalypse theory of anthropogenic global warming due to the greenhouse effect is over.

 Excerpts: ~So, who is it today that really parallels the Inquisition who insisted that the consensus science of their day had conclusively established that the sun revolved around the earth, American neighbor?
 It was the inquisition geocentrists of the Roman Church that insisted that they had the consensus.
 It was the inquisition geocentrists who were the consensus establishment of their day – running the universities, the governments and the religious orders, etc. It was the inquisition geocentrists who demanded that their beliefs be taught without challenge. … But it was skeptics like Copernicus and Galileo who boldly stood up to the status quo of the Roman consensus establishment.
 The consensus science of that era promoted the agenda of the church, and geocentrism was considered unchallengeable.
 Today, it is inquisition liberals who are the consensus establishment.
 Today, it is inquisition envirotheists who refuse legitimate debate.
 Today, it is inquisition liberals who demand that skeptics, who are called deniers (today’s equivalent of heretics), should just shut up.
 Today, it is anthropogenic global warming theory that is considered unchallengeable.
 Today, it is inquisition envirotheists who want skeptics’ credentials stripped from them.
 Today, it is inquisition liberals that want skeptics arrested. … Today, it is inquisition envirotheists who propose putting democracy on hold to fight their phantom global warming.
 Today, it is inquisition liberals who will believe pretty much anything proclaimed by a so-called scientist that agrees with their liberal agenda, and will scoffingly dismiss all evidence that challenges their march toward utopia.~